Our mission is to grow global ecommerce penetration to 100%

 We’re 1% of the way there

 Scalable was founded with an initial investment of just $2,000.
 Today, we’re on track to produce more than 25 million shipments across 185 countries.
-We haven’t taken outside investment, we're profitable, and we're rapidly expanding.
+We haven’t taken outside investment and we’re rapidly expanding.

 Raymond orders t-shirts for his high school tennis club and has a bad experience.
 Motivated to do better, Raymond starts tinkering with an idea called “ooShirts”.